DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/SETUP/FF SETUP/Activity mapping.md

 Activity mapping is assigned on the [Freight forwarder landed cost Trading partner's](../Trading%20partner.md) Options field called **Activity**.

 Used on the following EDI documents (field):
-- Voyage tracking (Activity) - Used to find the applicable Voyage inbound tracking’s leg to update and determines whether the start or end date is updated.
+- Voyage tracking (Activity)

+When the voyage's tracking leg(s) are updated, used to find the applicable Voyage inbound tracking’s leg and determines whether the start or end date is updated.

 ## Examples
 X12 example values are used in below table for **Trading partner values**.